ylcn91/GuidedTour/README.md

 1- Simple Values -> DONE

 2- Control Flow -> DONE

-3- Functions and Closures -> DONE // almost
+3- Functions and Closures -> DONE // almost - done
+(Need more example and exercise)

-4- Objects and Classes
+4- Objects and Classes  - in progress

 5- Enumerations and Structures

 6- Protocols and Extensions

 7- Error Handling

 8- Generics